ETHAN ALLEN – THE MAN & THE MYTH

 Bennington Party/greater good vs Bennington Mob/Self-interest.

-Ejectment Trails - “the Gods of the hills are not the Gods of the Valleys”
+Ejectment Trials - “the Gods of the valleys are not the Gods of the hills”

 4. How and why political activism emerged in Vermont.